Publishing to Microsoft Teams

-The easiest way to validate that the setup is correct is to open the Test in Web Chat tab of your Bot channels registration.
+The easiest way to validate that the setup is correct is to open the Test in Web Chat tab of your Azure bot.
 There you will find a chat window where you should be able to communicate with your bot.

 With Microsoft Teams